pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 [.slide-transition: fade(0.0)]

-# Future Thougths and Strategies
+# Future Thoughts and Strategies

 * “Synced data Entities” connected to “Enhanced Data” nodes
 * Bringing in majority of data to custom database tables